randohinn/Voog-GACommerce/README.md

         ```js
         <script src="/javascripts/voog-gacommerce-tagmanager.js"></script>
         ```
-**Note: This does not send you the SKU's that your store has defined.
-All SKU's show up as the product name.
-All categories show up as "Store product", since Voog does not have categories.**
+**Note: All categories show up as "Store product", since Voog does not have categories.**